Geethen/geeforec.github.io/content/post/practical-4.md

 ***

 **Save your map online**
 Now for the fun part!
-We can share this map with the world by creating a GEE application.
-To save your map online as a GEE app, follow the steps below:
+We can share this map with the world by creating a GEE Application (App).
+To save your map online as your first GEE App, follow the steps below:

 1. Click the `Apps` button above
 2. Select `NEW APP`
 3. Give the App a Name and click `PUBLISH`.
 Leave everything else default
-4. Your new URL will appear - Click this to see your first online interactive map *
+4. Your new URL will appear - Click this to see your first online interactive map (if you get an error message, follow the steps below instead).
 5. If you see a `Not ready` page, give it a few minutes and try again

 ![](/images/prac4_f3a_fix.png)
 **Figure 3:** Steps to publish interactive map online.
 Use URL to access.

 If you get an error message, chances are you haven't accepted the terms and conditions of using GEE Apps in your Google Cloud Platform.
+To do so, follow these steps instead of the ones above.

 1. Click the `Apps` button above
 2. Select `NEW APP`